-lcon Feature Description Define Define Launches the Snapshot Position definition wizard.
+lcon Feature Description ₽ Define Define Launches the Snapshot Position definition wizard.
 Show grid Show grid Displays a grid on the camera's field of view.
-Meant to test the camera's height relative to the workplane : a part should be at least as large as a square of the grid.
+Meant to test the camera's height relative to the workplane: a part should be at least as large as a square of the grid.
 Hide grid Hide grid Hides the grid of the camera's field of view.
-Save position Save position Saves the robot position for the Snapshot Position. position This is the position from which the robot will do the part detection.
-Calibrate Starts the calibration procedure.
-Calibrate The robot will move automatically to defined positions for the calibration.
+Save position Save position Saves the robot position for the Snapshot Position.
+This is the position from which the robot will do the part detection.
+Calibrate Calibrate Starts the calibration procedure.
+The robot will move automatically to defined positions for the calibration.
 Cancel Cancel Cancels the calibration procedure while it is running.
-D Re-calibrate Re-calibrate Restarts the calibration procedure. ✓ Accept Accept Accepts the calibration process. Ш Delete Deletes a defined Snapshot position.
+7 Re-calibrate Re-calibrate Restarts the calibration procedure. ✓ Accept Accept Accepts the calibration process.
+Align to axis Align to axis Aligns the camera to the base axis of the robot.
+Align over Align over Aligns the camera over the center point ŵ Delete Deletes a defined Snapshot position.